percona/pmm/source/install/docker-setting-up.rst

 .. include:: ../.res/code/docker.pull.percona-pmm-server-latest.txt

-This step is not required if you are running |pmm-server| for the first time.
+This step is not required if you are running PMM Server for the first time.
 However, it ensures that if there is an older version of the image tagged with ``{{release}}`` available locally, it will be replaced by the actual latest version.